 In the 4th year, the business had sufficient income to pay me a salary.
 I graduated to earning minimum wage, which was around EUR10,000 ($12,300) per year.

 We lived a very frugal life indeed for several years.
 However, we both believed that it was worth the effort and had faith that it would pay off for us one day.
 We were cash poor, but we knew that we were building value in the business.
 This is what we unlocked when we sold the business in 2016.

 We have all our personal debt paid off now.
 We still have a loan outstanding on the first commercial property, but the rent more than covers that.
 Paying off this loan will be the final step in our journey to financial freedom.

 4) What do you think is one of the most difficult money or career challenges for women?

-Unfortunately, in my country, girls are encouraged from a young age to make career choices based around the children they will one day have.
+Unfortunately, in my country, girls are encouraged from a young age to make career choices based on the children they will one day have.
 At age 12, they are already being told that they should become teachers or some other “family-friendly” choice.